-Continuing with my journey buying real estate creatively in the Inland Empire region of California.
+Continuing with my journey of buying real estate creatively in the Inland Empire region of California.
 It was an interesting trip and learning experience.
 Now in late April 2018, I am anxious to do something similar, but with more expensive properties.

 Also the low or no money down situation probably won’t work well, if at all.
 That’s due to the high prices of homes and changed regulations about assuming those FHA and VA government backed loans.
 In addition tax laws have changed.
 Situations favorable for such purchases are now very rare in California.

 Wondering about the initial inspiration I had about buying real estate creatively?
 What about wraparound mortgages or AITDs?
 Both ideas were even before I joined that real estate investment club.

 Well I got the idea from some real estate seminars I had gone to a half dozen years before.
 In addition when I worked at Lockheed as a programmer/analyst my supervisor owned a lot of mortgages and after talking with him about them it seemed like a good idea to me.